rxchell/CS2030S-AY2324-Sem2/Unix.md

 1 `$ wc test.txt`

 2 `       1      11      64 test.txt`

-$ wc < test.txt
+3 `$ wc < test.txt`

-       1      11      64
+4 `       1      11      64`

-$ cat test.txt
+5 `$ cat test.txt`

-This is a test file for learning Unix file management commands.
+6 `This is a test file for learning Unix file management commands.`

-$ cat < test.txt
+7 `$ cat < test.txt`

-This is a test file for learning Unix file management commands.
+8 `This is a test file for learning Unix file management commands.`

-Note the slight difference in the output format of the second wc above -- it no longer prints the file name since from wc points of view, it is read from the standard input and not from a file, so it is not aware of the file named test.txt
+Note the slight difference in the output format of the second `wc` above -- it no longer prints the file name since from `wc` points of view, it is read from the standard input and not from a file, so it is not aware of the file named `test.txt`

-In most CS programming assignments, however, to keep things simple, you will be asked to read from the standard input only, so the < is a great time-saver -- you do not have to repeatedly type in the same input data over and over from the keyboard.
-You can just save the input data in a file, then redirect it to standard input with the < operator.
+> In most CS programming assignments, however, to keep things simple, you will be asked to read from the standard input only, so the `<` is a great time-saver -- you do not have to repeatedly type in the same input data over and over from the keyboard.
+You can just save the input data in a file, then redirect it to standard input with the `<` operator.